Vogue your way into clothes

 Bath over, having already been applying the Alexander Technique to laying in an extremely narrow bath, I was pondering on applying it to the unique issue of putting my clothes on.
 It’s the same problem as dressing after going swimming.
 How to do this with ease?
 Hot atmospheres, damp, warm skin and clothing just don’t work well together.
 There’s that Velcro effect where clothes weld to the skin wherever they touch.

-We need another detour here, onto how Flamenco dancing, Madonna and lack of confidence play a part.
+We need another detour here, onto how Flamenco dancing, Madonna play a part.

 Picture a flamenco dancer with their hands spiralling round their body, then take yourself back to 1990, and Madonna’s song, Vogue, and striking a pose.
 I recommend you follow the link and watch the video first.
 It’s a great song and you might enjoy striking a pose?
 Have fun.
 I just did!
 I feel so energised now.

-Back to the sports bra: my usual method looks more like one my Dad used in his motor cycle repair days when all else failed: rive it!
-After my Epson salts bath, and my Eco friendly chilling out with the Alexander Technique, I was up for exploring what happens if I don’t rive my sports bra on?
+Back to the sports bra: After my Epson salts bath, and my Eco friendly chilling out with the Alexander Technique, I was up for exploring what happens if I don’t rive my sports bra on?
 What happens if I use the Alexander Technique?

-Back to Flamenco, voguing and lack of confidence.
-Well, putting a sports bra on and applying the Alexander Technique looks like a cross between all of those!
+Back to Flamenco and voguing.
+Putting a sports bra on and applying the Alexander Technique looks like a cross between those two.
 The up side, is I was laughing my head off by the time I finished and I wasn’t at all flustered like I normally am.
-The down side was, I took ages to get dressed and I would have been mortified if anyone had walked in on me.
+The down side was, I took a little bit longer to get dressed, but was far calmer.

 Alexander Technique can be applied in all sorts of ways, including dressing!
 If you fancy finding out how, get in touch and book a lesson!